 We all know one donut hole is never enough so why not serve your guests a whole bunch skewered on a stick?
 For a little healthier option alternate donuts with fruit.

 Waffles are very tasty but hardly ever considered portable unless you’re referring to the kind that comes out of the toaster – or this brilliant idea.
 Thread a stick through your waffle, serve it with a cup of syrup or other delectable toppings, and your guests can now circulate over breakfast.

 Cut French Toast into sticks, use a colorful cup and dust your concoction with cinnamon sugar or powdered sugar.

 Here’s another cute mini pancake idea.
-Alternate pancake, whipped cream, and strawberries or come up with your own creative concoction like pancake, peanut butter, and chocolate.
+Alternate pancakes, whipped cream, and strawberries, or come up with your own creative concoction like pancake, peanut butter, and chocolate.

 These black waffles certainly make a statement and will get your guests talking.
 Would you give them a try?

 49. Fresh Fruit Platter With Wheat or Bran Muffins